lul29/Phys212/review-material-week-8.md

 ## Math this week

 algebra!!
-We will have to solve multiple equations with multiple unknown
+We will have to solve multiple equations with multiple unknown.